dougramirez/otel-distributed-tracing/README.md

 1. Introduce Distributed Tracing and Context Propagation concepts
 2. See a minimal example of Distributed Tracing in action
+3. See an example of Trace Log Correlation in action
-3. Share some resources to learn more about Distributed Tracing
+4. Share some resources to learn more about Distributed Tracing

 ## Concepts